wix-incubator/jest-metadata/README.md

 # jest-metadata

-Extend Jest reports with custom metadata
+Extend Jest runner and reporter state with custom metadata.

+Only **jest-circus** runner (the default one) is currently supported.